 Lake District Triple Challenge

 • The Lake District – Bike it.
 Hike it.
 Paddle it.
 The ultimate Lakes challenge in just one day

 • Tackle all terrains as you cycle, trek and kayak in the heart of the wildness of Lake District National Park

 - Conquer the summit of one of the Lake District’s most iconic peaks – Old Man of Coniston

 - Experience the beauty and the brawn of the UK’s best adventure playground

 This incredible adventure pits you against the spectacular landscapes of the Lake District National Park by bike, kayak and on foot!
-Trek to the summit of one of the Lake District’s most iconic peaks, the Old Man of Coniston, before testing yourself on the off-road mountain bike trails of Grizedale forest, then kayak across iconic Coniston water.
+Trek to the summit of one of the Lake District’s most iconic peaks, the Old Man of Coniston, test yourself on the off-road mountain bike trails of Grizedale forest and kayak across iconic Coniston Water.

 If the above dates do not suit you and you have a group of over 18 people, please get in touch as we’d be happy to set up a date that meets with your requirements between April – October.
 Or if you have any questions about our new operations and continued level of care for your safety and wellbeing, simply email: email@example.com or call 01492 588 069.

 In the lead up